 Unlike dehydrated skin, dry skin might be a little more out of your control.
 Sometimes dry skin is just your skin “type.”
 Using good moisturizers, however, can help ensure that your skin is retaining as much water and moisture as possible.
 Moisturizers range from ultra-light to thicker and heavier, and which ones you use can vary from season to season, or based on your skin type.
 For example, acne-prone skin can benefit from a lighter moisturizer.
 Super dry skin might benefit more from a thicker cream or serum.
 While moisturizers are a must-use during the dry winter months, they are equally as important to beat the summer heat.

 What to look for.

 Everyone’s skin goes through cycles, but it’s proven that a balance of both hydration and moisturization is key to maintaining smooth, healthy and comfortable feeling skin.

 At the end of the day, moisture and hydration needs not only vary from person to person, but also from season to season, and even day to day.
-Armed with some skin care knowledge and a great Face Lotion, your skin will look fresh, healthy, balanced and feel great.
+Armed with some skin care knowledge and a great Face Moisturizer, your skin will look fresh, healthy, balanced and feel great.